ombulabs/blog/_posts/2019-01-21-api-best-practices.md

 All of the thoughtful design in the world won't mean a thing if no one knows how to use it.
 Document every facet of your API - the individual endpoints, what they require, what is optional, and what they return, including errors and headers.
 It's almost impossible to overdo this part.
-If you find yourself wondering wether you should document some aspect of your API, the answer is "Yes."
+If you find yourself wondering if you should document some aspect of your API, the answer is "Yes."
 Writing documentation is rarely fun, and writing it well is difficult.
-The difficulty is worth it, though, because the strength of documentation alone can often be a deciding factor in wether an API actually picks up users.
+The difficulty is worth it, though, because the strength of documentation alone can often be a deciding factor in whether an API actually picks up users.
 One interesting option here is [Swagger](https://swagger.io/solutions/api-documentation/), also known as the OpenAPI Specification.
 This standard defines an inline documentation format for specifying API endpoints and behavior, and comes with a rich tool chain that helps to automatically generate associated code scaffolding such as